 Kansas Comprehensive Grant:

-This state-funded undergraduate grant awarded by Wichita State is based on need and requires full-time enrollment.
-The maximum Kansas Comprehensive Grant is $1,200 per academic year.
-You must be enrolled full time at the end of the 100% tuition refund period to receive these funds.
+academic year.
+You must be enrolled full time at the end of the Financial Aid Recalculation Date to receive these funds.

 You must apply for the federal programs each year by completing the Free Application